arresteddevops/ado-hugo/README.md

 1. Install Docker, and VSCode with Remote Extensions
 2. Clone this repo
 3. Open this repo in VSCode.
 When it offers to reopen in a container, say yes please.
-3. If you want to fire up a local copy to see your changes as you go, open a terminal and run `../run.sh`
+3. It'll fire up a local server to see your changes as you go.
+Look for your version on localhost:1313 (after about about a minute).
 5. If you want to make a new episode, open a terminal and run: `hugo new episode/my-episode-name.md` *Note - it is highly recommended that you follow this pattern rather than duplicating an existing file, as this will ensure you get the latest and greatest required frontmatter elements*

 ### option 2: Docker outside of VSCode